RyanJeavo/CognexoTesting/README.md

 - Customer Views the Product Page

 ### Why were these scenarios chosen?
 These scenarios were chosen to cover the main, critical functionality to the customer usability of the [Books To Scrape](https://books.toscrape.com) web page.
-As this is a brand new repository, it's important to set the foundations in place within the testing suite.
+As this is a brand new repository, its important to set the foundations in place within the testing suite.
 Ideally, any regression on the components covered within these tests would be caught as they cover the basic functionality customers would be using to purchase a product.

 I tried to ensure the tests did not repeat code or functionality between each file - this helps to reduce runtime, diminishing returns and increases readability of the tests.

-In it's current state of Books To Scrape - I deemed the basic functionality as most critical - if the basics don't work, we can't sell books.
+In its current state of Books To Scrape - I deemed the basic functionality as most critical - if the basics don't work, we can't sell books.

-Here are my top 5 product risks for Books To Scrape in it's current format:
+Here are my top 5 product risks for Books To Scrape in its current format:
 - Adding To Basket button
 - Pagination functionality
 - View Product page